-This document also contains other information than the annual accounts and consolidated accounts and is found on pages 1-20 and on pages 76-79.
-The other information comprises also of the remuneration report which we expect to obtain after the date of this auditor's report.
+This document also contains other information than the annual accounts and consolidated accounts and is found on pages 2-19 and on the pages 77-80.
+The other information comprises also of the remuneration report which we obtained prior to the date of this auditor's report.
 The Board of Directors and the Managing Director are responsible for this other information.